The 10 High Dividend Stocks Owned by Warren Buffett

 Berkshire Hathaway’s most recent — and only — dividend distribution under Warren Buffett’s leadership occurred in 1967.
 While Berkshire Hathaway (NYSE:BRK-A, NYSE:BRK-B) no longer distributes dividends, income investors can still take advantage of the company’s portfolio and collect a significant dividend income by investing in some, or all of the high dividend stocks that are owned by Warren Buffett.

 The dividend distribution issue keeps rearing its head occasionally.
 However, while some investors still hope to receive some kind of cash distribution in the future, most Berkshire Hathaway shareholders are content with its robust asset appreciation.
 Furthermore, most of the underlying holdings in the current Berkshire Hathaway portfolio distribute dividends to their shareholders.
-Therefore, income investors could build their own dividend income portfolio by investing in Berkshire Hathaway’s dividend-paying holdings.
+Therefore, income investors could build their own dividend income portfolio by investing in Berkshire Hathaway’s high dividend stocks.

 Currently, the Berkshire Hathaway portfolio comprises 47 companies with a combined total market value of more than $220 billion.
 Of the entire portfolio, 33 companies, or more than 70%, offer some kind of dividend distribution.
 While the lowest yield is only 0.48% — Mastercard, Inc. (NYSE:MA), the top yield is nearly 6%.